 It is no longer new that using harsh detergents can ruin your suits in a lot of ways.
-Although they’re some detergent that is great for washing suits, in all, it is good that you wash your swimsuits with a mild detergent to prevent them from fading along the way.
+Although they’re some detergent that is great for washing suits, in all, it is good that you wash your bathing suits with a mild detergent such as woolite to prevent them from fading along the way.

 4. Avoid Squeezing Too Hard

 I know you want your swimwear to dry out fast but squeezing them too hard so that there isn’t any drop of water in them can cause them to worn out pretty fast.
 So as a rule of thumb, don’t squeeze too hard.
 You can roll your suits over the towel before air-drying them out.

 Note: Never you hung your swimsuits, directly on the sun. sun drying your suits may cause them to fade.

 There are quite a lot that can damage your bathing suit of which salt water is among.
 Other things that can adversely ruin your suits are hot tubs, chlorine etc.

 Wrapping Up – Do Swimsuits Get Bigger Or Smaller In Water

 Learning how to correctly choose swimwears that won’t sag while in the water is a gift very few persons has but the truth is, it isn’t that difficult a task as many sees it.

 One key to making the right swimsuit choice is to first size up and down, while at it, be sure that the suit fits perfectly and it shouldn’t be too loose.
 In fact, it’s a good idea to go after suits that are a bit tight than those that loosen because tight suits oftentimes expand an inch the moment they get wet.

 So the next time you are planning to hit the beach, always go prepared with the mindset that suits do expands when wet.
 I hope I’ve been able to answer your question whether or not swimsuits get bigger or smaller while in the water.